SeldonIO/seldonio.github.com/item-recommendation-data.md

 3,"tune3","tune3","artist1","rock",1,30
 {% endhighlight %}

-Note that we have 'id' and 'name' that were not mentioned in the schema. 'id' is a required field for all items in all schemas.
+Note that we have '**id**' and '**name**' that were not mentioned in the schema. 'id' is a required field for all items in all schemas.
 It can be any unique string and is your identifier for the item. 'name' is optional and should be a string that you might use to search for the item.
 A few other things to mention here are

  1. Boolean fields (is_compilation for example) can be 0 or 1, 0 meaning false and 1 meaning true.
  1. Enum fields (genre for example) must be one of the values you defined in the schema
  1. You must provide a header line
  1. There is an example in /your_data/items_data/example_items.csv

-Load the CSV into the DB using the `add_items.py` script from the `seldon-server/scripts` folder.
+Load the CSV into the DB using the Seldon Shell [import items](/seldon-shell.html#import) command.

 ### Users

 Users are much easier as currently it is not possible to specify a schema.
-So we just need an id and optionally a username:
+So we just need an **id** and optionally a username:

 {% highlight bash %}
 id,username